isaacmg/twitterStream/readme.md

 # Custom Twitter Stream and Analysis with Apache Flink
-This repository is meant to show how implement Twitter streaming with Apache Flink.
+This repository is meant to show how to implement Twitter streaming with Apache Flink.
 By default Apache Flink gets all Tweets in real time, however by implementing the EndPointInitializer you can get just the relevant tweets.
-For instance, you would do something like the following
+This is what Filter.java does.
+To use Filter.java for instance, you would do something like the following
 ```Java
 List relevantWords<String> = new ArrayList<Strings>;
 relevantWords.add("politics");